tsnellgrove/dark_castle3/doc/to_do.md

 	- can go east through mouse hole to bakery or smithy
 	- or west to libary - which will then connect player back to cooridor that leads to anti-chamber

-DCII Time Travel Ideas:
-- In past, burt must convince young_nana to give him Willy's broach in order to drop it behind throne or else timeline is doomed!
-- Perhaps burt first travels fwd in time a week and can pick up an unfinished portrait of burt & princess that gives future status (similar to Back to the Future)

-Princess Time-Travel Quest:
-- Princess asks Burt if he's an assassin, spy, or suitor => answer = 'baker'
-- Back in time, need to hide key behind brick (otherwise princess arrives but time travels back behind locked door)
-- Get key from chief guard via cheesecake?
-- Both Burt and the Princess need to eat food before time travel (nod to hitchhikers guide)
-- Juanty hat to escape guards at just the right time

-IDEA: have a 'jaunty hat' that enables you to move 'twice per time click' (i.e. no pre or post actions or move increments for one turn)
-	- would necesitate default responses to attacks and things like that
-	- could solve nearly any puzzle so need to deliver late in the game
-	- maybe especially useful for solving a '2 button' puzzle

-- Back to the Future - time machine chariot idea
-	- chariot is in stable hooked up to old_mare
-	- feed old_mare 1.7 boxes of jigga-whats special speed feed and chariot charges forward... at 8.9 mph blue light and time change
-	- dial in chariot picks year
-	- chariot is shiny metal and has a label on is saying "from the grande dutchy of Lorean" (remember, only chariots from the Grande Dutchy can truly call themselves 'De Lorean' - all others are merely fast, shiny chariots)
-	- Special easter eggs... there are 2 full boxes of jigga-what's special feed and 2 70% full boxes on an old dusty shelf (current time).
-They appear ancient and you've heard that for some reason or other this brand was outlawed 100 years ago - you didn't think any was left in the world... if Burt goes back in time he can feed the 1.7 jw to the old mare to get back in time - at this point, all 4 boxes are consumed (Burt will, in fact remember there as only having been 2 in current time)... but, if Burt attempts to bring a box with him back to the future he will fragment the space-time-continum and find himself sitting at a computer, playing a text adventure... with all of his memories fading and end with the statement "it must have been just a game all along..." with no score = "N/A" and title = time traveller

 - Peter Pan puzzle where you catch and make use of your shadow / mirror image?